AniruddhaN2203/pes_asic_class/README.md

 ![image](https://github.com/AniruddhaN2203/pes_asic_class/assets/142299140/47fa03c4-63c1-4189-bdc6-d9fb08492933)
 - This is the simulation of a normal 2:1 MUX.
 - As we can see when 'sel = 1', 'y = i1'.
 Otherwise 'y = i0'.
-- Hence there is a mismatch in the Simulation and Synthesis.
+- Hence, there is a mismatch in the Simulation and Synthesis.

+## Lab on Synthesis Simulation Mismatch for Blocking Statement